 If your child continues to have poor attendance at school, they can be made the subject of an ESO.
 This means that an Education Welfare Officer will support you and your child to make sure that their attendance at school improves and that they're properly educated.
 The conditions of the ESO could mean that you'll have to attend meetings at the school, or parenting classes.
 You'll also have to keep us informed if you or your child change address.

-ESOs usually last for f 12 months.
+ESOs usually last for a month.
 If your child's attendance doesn't improve in this time, or you don't co-operate, you'll be referred back to court, which could result in a fine of up to £2,500, or to social care, who will consider applying for a higher order, which could include care proceedings.

 Fixed penalty notices